Akash0420/Auction/README.md

 # Successfully led a team of 7 members to secure first place among 16 teams with 100+ participants in the prestigious Inter-College Hackathon organized by TIAA India. </br>
 ### Introduction <br/>
-An online auction system is a web-based platform that enables individuals and businesses to buy and sell goods and services through a bidding process.
-Unlike traditional auctions where buyers and sellers are physically present at a specific location, online auctions can be conducted from anywhere in the world, making it a convenient and efficient way to transact business.
+An online auction system is a convenient web-based platform that allows individuals and businesses to buy and sell goods and services through a bidding process.
+It eliminates the need for physical presence, enabling participants to engage from anywhere.
+These systems offer user-friendly interfaces for browsing items, placing bids, and tracking auctions in real-time, making it an efficient way to transact business.
-Online auction systems typically provide a user-friendly interface where participants can browse and search for items, view item descriptions and photos, place bids, and track the progress of auctions in real-time.

 ### Problem Statement <br/>
 The problem with public auction is that the participation of the general public is very limited.
 The aim of the project is to socialize the auction so that people from far & wide and even across the continent can participate in it.
 The “Online Auction” site is developed with a vision to wipe out the inherent problems of “Conventional Auction House”.  <br/>